neicnordic/sensitive-data-archive/docs/rfcs/0005-cors-application-layer-or-edge.md

 backend-for-frontend.

 * Good, because it works today with no SDA change.
+* Good, because with a bearer on every request, which [download.md][download-md-session] recommends even with the session cookie, there is no ambient credential and no security reason to add CORS before a client needs it.
+In the [discussion][pr-2555-jb] jbygdell prefers this option for now, with Option 2 as the fallback.
 * Good, because the bearer never reaches the browser, which is the strongest defence against token theft via XSS, and the proxy can do what the API does not: stitch header and content into one resumable stream.